yyang42/moulitest/README.md

 # Install
 1. Clone this repository wherever you want.
-2. Make a **copy** of the "config.template" file and name it "config" (Do not delete "config.template")
+2. Make a **copy** of the "config.sh.template" file and name it "config.sh" (Do not delete "config.sh.template")
 3. Replace the "config" project paths with your own.

 "config" file example